Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 A Useful Medication With Some Drawbacks

 Aspirin relieves inflammation due to its ability to inhibit an enzyme in the body called COX-2.
 Unfortunately, aspirin also inhibits the COX-1 enzyme.
 This inhibition can lead to stomach irritation and bleeding problems.
 Aspirin increases bleeding by decreasing the formation of blood clots.
 The reduction of blood clots may actually be helpful in people with cardiovascular disease.
-Aspirin may also be helpful in reducing the risk of some types of cancer, although this benefit is still being investigated.
+The medication may also be helpful in reducing the risk of some types of cancer, although this benefit is still being investigated.

-Salicin in Willow Bark: The Forerunner of Aspirin
+Salicin in Willow Bark

 Aspirin is chemically related to salicin, a chemical found in the inner bark of willow trees and also in some other plants.
 Willow bark has been used to treat pain and fever since ancient times.
 Salicin is turned into salicylic acid in our digestive tracts.

 Inflammation is uncomfortable but is normally a temporary process.
 This short-lived inflammatory response is known as acute inflammation.
 Acute inflammation subsides as pathogens are killed and body tissue is repaired.
-However, acute inflammation in certain parts of the body, such as in the brain, is very dangerous.
+Unfortunately, acute inflammation in certain parts of the body, such as in the brain, is very dangerous.
 Inflammation that lasts a long time (chronic inflammation) can also be serious and may lead to a variety of health problems.

 How Aspirin Reduces Inflammation